Pioneer-Valley-Housing-Coop/docs/one-pager.md

 *For Residents:*
 * Flexibility of renting
 * Groundedness of traditional homeownership
-* Social life of cohousing
+* Social life of cohousing or college

 **Equity** We aim to be democratic and affordable by structuring as a group equity housing co-op.